 Production techniques: layered glass and cast glass headstones.

-Glasstone offers both layered, also called stacked glass, and cast glass headstones.
-We guarantee that every single Glasstone monument is professionally handcrafted to obtain a unique result of the highest quality.
+Glasstone offers layered (aka stacked glass) and cast glass headstones and sculptural memorials.
+We guarantee that every Glasstone monument is professionally handcrafted to the highest quality standards!

 Main differences in the production techniques:

-Headstones made in horizontal stacked glass technique (for example see: Sirmais, Heartbeat, Angel) are significantly larger both in height and depth than those made in vertical stacked glass technique (for example see:Wave).
+Headstones made in a horizontal stacked glass technique (for example Sirmais, Heartbeat, Angel) are significantly larger both in height and depth than those made in vertical stacked glass technique (for example Wave, Jazz, God.
+Nature.
+Work.).

 Cast glass headstones are moulded into their forms by melting them in a kiln for at least one week.
 Although the shapes of cast glass headstones are more ascetic, they allow for a broader range of colour and treatment options as well as attainment of higher colour transparency.
 Cast glass gravestones (for example Ice) are classic and conservative, yet worthy of admiration.